PahutieEutiphron/AI-Reporting-Tool-Showcase/README.md

 # AI-Reporting-Tool-Showcase
 Showcase of an AI-powered penetration testing report automation tool.
-No code included — only feature highlights and demo.
+No code included — only feature highlights and screenshots.

 ### This project demonstrates a local application built to automate penetration testing report generation using AI, dramatically reducing manual reporting effort and ensuring consistency with professional formatting.